Chapter 26:

 Why didn’t you try to find another way of testing the Empire’s strength?

-Couldn’t you just attack a military site or fortress instead?
+Couldn’t you just attack a fortress instead?

 Wasn’t it enough to fight my family’s guards to test your strength?